 From tickets to accommodation, here's everything you need to plan the perfect trip to Splendour.

-With thousands of punters and more than 100 acts, including the likes of The Queens of the Stone Age, LCD Soundsystem and Haim, 21 July - 23 July 2017 in North Byron Parklands, it’s no wonder Splendour in the Grass is one of Australia’s biggest music festivals.
+With thousands of punters and more than 100 acts, including the likes of Kendrick Lamar, Lorde, Vampire Weekend and Khalid, 20 July - 22 July 2018 in North Byron Parklands, it’s no wonder Splendour in the Grass is one of Australia’s biggest music festivals.

 To make sure that you have more money to spend on the important things (like your outfit and the drink line), we’ve handpicked the accommodation, travel options and camping equipment you’ll need to get to Splendour.